 To survive in the post-COVID-19 economy, call centers must embrace the new normal, adopt new technologies and processes, and balance the combination of humans and AI.

-The future will consist of voicebots that can automate many tasks to ensure that human employees can solve more complex tasks.
+The future will consist of voicebots that can automate many tasks to ensure that human employees can solve more complex tasks, as professional translations, business process outsourcing (BPO) and localization services.
 Companies will keep transforming so they provide the best possible user experience for their clients during and after the pandemic.
 The Coronavirus pandemic might have torn our “standard” approaches apart, but it has also prompted us to adopt smarter, more agile, and more effective ways of working.